hurchalla/modular_arithmetic/montgomery_arithmetic/include/hurchalla/montgomery_arithmetic/low_level_api/detail/platform_specific/README_REDC_supplement.md

 <i>Delegating Function for the Traditional REDC</i>
 <br><br>

-There is usually no reason to read further unless you are curious.
+There is usually no need to read further unless you are curious.

 We can improve upon the inline assembly we saw in the main document for the traditional REDC, though the code becomes harder to understand.
 The improvements also can't be implemented well in standard C; none of the major compilers (gcc, clang, MSVC, icc) are able to compile standard C versions of the functions below without adding significant extra latency and uops, even with idiomatic use of the ternary operator for conditional move.